FabioSeixas/fabioseixas/README.md

 ### Hi there 👋.
-I'm Fábio, Brazilian, 29, Dad of a girl and developer!
+I'm Fábio, Brazilian, 29, dad of a girl and developer!

 I'm fullstack developer working daily with Typescript, React, React Native and Node at [ZigFun](https://zig.fun/en/).